Sunday, June 17, 2018

 S.S.
 AUSTRAL

-OF THE ORIENT LINE SHIP AUSTRAL
+SINKING OF THE ORIENT LINE SHIP AUSTRAL

-IN SYDNEY HARBOUR IN 1882 -
+IN SYDNEY HARBOUR 11 NOVEMBER 1882 -

-Written from first-hand research and illustrated from published material and his personal photographic archive by George W. Randall, co-founder and former Vice Chairman Kinloch Castle Friends' Association, .
+Written from first-hand research and illustrated from published material and his personal photographic archive by George W. Randall, co-founder and former Vice Chairman Kinloch Castle Friends' Association.

 While coaling in the early hours of 11 November 1882